captionpoint/captionpoint-plays/THE-ROOMMATE.md

 Do you even know how to use a gun??
 ---
 ## SHARON:
-I've been watching videos on YouTube
+I’ve been watching videos on YouTube
 ---
-it doesn't look hard.
+it doesn’t look hard.
 ---
 ## ROBYN:
 Sharon!